bishtamit-zz/django-searchable-encrypted-fields/README.md

 Test coverage is at 96%.

 ## More on testing
 Please see the `encrypted_fields_test` app (in the gitlab repo) for some example admin site and model form implementations.
+Just run `pip install -r requirements.txt`, `python manage.py migrate` and `python manage.py runserver` to get started using SQLite.

 There is also a basic DjangoRestFramework implementation with a `ModelSerializer` and `ModelViewSet`.